Spousal Maintenance

 What Is Spousal Maintenance?

-Spousal maintenance is financial support paid by one party to their former spouse or de facto partner after separation or divorce.
-It’s designed to help the financially weaker party maintain a reasonable standard of living when they cannot adequately support themselves.
+Spousal maintenance is financial support paid by one party to their former spouse or de facto partner after separation.
+It is designed to assist a person who cannot adequately support themselves following the end of a relationship.

 Primary care of young children